vijayrajpanchall/matic-docs/docs/supernets/interfaces/state-receiver.md

   - interface
 ---

-The `IStateReceiver` interface is designed to handle state updates received from a higher-level entity, typically on the L2 side of the Polygon network.
+The `IStateReceiver` interface is designed to handle state updates received from a higher-level entity, typically on the L2 side of the childchain.
 This user guide will explain how to interact with the functions provided by the `IStateReceiver` interface.

 ## Functions